KCL-Health-NLP/nlp_youth_awards/README.md

 ---
 ## TO DO
-- write transformers / gen AI presentation
+- write transformers / gen AI linking text
-- check last two practicals
 - edit practicals as needed / to improve / remove un-needed bits

 <a name="top"/>